syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 {% endhighlight %}

+N> Here, [`customObject`](/api/js/ejpivotgrid#members:customobject) is utilized to pass additional information between the client-end and the service-end.

 **Configure routing in global application class**

 To add a Global.asax in your existing Web Application, right-click the project in the solution explorer and select **Add > New Item.** In the **Add New Item** window, select **Global Application Class** and name it as “Global.asax”, and then click **Add.**